trumoftrums/99tech-code-challenge/problem 5/README.md

 # Document for Problem 5:
 Using ExpressJS and TypeScript to build a CURD APIs for Books resource.
-Using MYSQL database to store data, Sequelize as a ORM
+Using MYSQL database to store data, Sequelize as a ORM.

-## Main files
+## Folder structure
 1. **server.ts**: Entry point of your application
 2. **app.ts**: Configure the Express app.
 3. **.env**: Stores sensitive configuration